ankrutik/notes/aws/solutions_arch_cert/notes.md

 - **maintain multiple versions of API**
 - can **monetize your APIs on API Gateway by publishing** them as products in AWS Marketplace.
 - Amazon API Gateway bills per million API calls, plus the cost of data transfer out, in gigabytes.
 If you choose to provision a cache for your API, hourly rates apply.
+- An **Edge-Optimized API Gateway** is best for geographically distributed clients.
+API requests are routed to the **nearest CloudFront Edge Location** which improves latency.
+The **API Gateway still lives in one AWS Region**.

 ### Configuration